hns258/archived-ecm/readme.md

 #### showSelectAll

 Type: `boolean`\
-Default: `true`
+Default: `false` for macOS and `true` for all other OSes

-Show the `Select All` option when right-clicking in a window.
+Force display/hide the `Select All` menu-item when right-clicking in a window.

 #### labels